tum-fml/vda5050_connector/doc/nodes/State.md

 * lastNodeSequenceId [std_msgs::UInt32] : The Sequence ID of the last node traversed.
 * nodeStates [vda5050_msgs::NodeStates] : State of the nodes of the current order.
 * edgeStates [vda5050_msgs::EdgeStates] : State of the edges of the current order.
-* agvPosition [vda5050_msgs::AGVPosition] : The current position of the AGV.
+* agvPosition [geometry_msgs::Pose] : The current position of the AGV.
-* velocity [vda5050_msgs::Velocity] : The current speed of the AGV.
+* velocity [geometry_msgs::Twist] : The current speed of the AGV.
 * loads [vda5050_msgs::Loads] : Load state of the AGV.
 * driving [std_msgs::Bool] : State of the AGV if it's driving at the moment or not.
 * paused [std_msgs::Bool] : State of the AGV if it's paused or not.